sixty-nine/timesheep/README.md

 bin/ts ls --month
 ```

-## PHAR (experimental)
+## PHAR

 Timesheep can be run as a standalone app.

-`./build/create-phar phar` will create:
+`bin/ts create-phar` will create:

  * `dist/ts` - the Timesheep executable
  * `dist/database.db` - an empty database

-The current situation is that `ts` must be run from the `dist`
-directory in order it finds the database.
+You must copy the database file along with the ts executable.